aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/polymorphism.md

 ### Polymorphism

 Polymorphism refers to the ability of different types of objects to respond to the same message (method call).
 The basic idea is that if different objects refer to the same message (method call), it does not matter how the types of the objects differ.
 What matters is that they respond to the same method.
 This feature enables programmer to write DRY code.
+  **Benefits**

-Polymorphism enables programmers to work in a rather flexible way with the objects.
+  1. Polymorphism enables programmers to work in a rather flexible way with the objects as if they are "duck" types, because they respond to the same method call.
+  2. Makes the code more maintainable by reducing the dependencies in the code.
+      * the more a code knows about another class, the more dependent is the code
+      * polymorphism allows programmers to write code that relies on very minimal information about the object, i.e. that it responds to the method call.

-There are two main kinds of polymorphism: __through inheritance__ and __duck typing__.
+There are two main kinds of polymorphism: [__through inheritance__](#polymorphism-through-inheritance) and [__duck typing__](#polymorphism-through-duck-typing).

+### Polymorphism through inheritance

 When different related types of objects respond to the same method call because they either inherit the same method or extend the same method in different ways, it is said to implement __polymorphism through inheritance__.